 Take it slow – Start with smooth puree.
 Some babies with reflux can be sensitive to different textures so make sure to introduce new textures at a pace baby is comfortable with.
 It is best to take the introduction of different textures as slow as necessary so that your baby can get used to a thicker consistency.
 If your baby struggles with a new texture, simply move back one stage and wait for a couple more days and then try the thicker texture again.

 Feeding position – It is best to feed your baby in an upright position.
 Look for a highchair that offers a lot of support so even a young baby is sitting as upright as possible.
 Allow your baby to stay in an upright position for around 20 minutes after meals to help it settle in the tummy.

 Timing – Some parents choose to introduce their baby with reflux to solids a little earlier than other children; the reason being that gravity holds heavier food down more easily.
-However, it is best to start when your baby is showing signs of being ready to begin weaning and the ideal time is about 6 months of age and no earlier than 17 weeks.
+However, it is best to start when your baby is showing signs of being ready to begin weaning.
+The ideal time is about 6 months of age and no earlier than 17 weeks.
 Before 17 weeks your baby’s digestive system is not mature enough for anything other than breastmilk or formula.
 Always consult your healthcare professional if you are unsure.

 Frequency – It is still best to feed little and often to allow food to settle in your baby’s tummy.

 Don’t rush – Allow plenty of time for feeding at each mealtime and never rush your baby to finish a meal.